-Concerning the trigger modes of the Spectrum MI, MC and MX D/A boards, you can choose between three external TTL trigger modes and one internal software trigger.
-This chapter is about to explain the different trigger modes and setting up the board's registers for the desired mode.
+The trigger modes of the Spectrum MI, MC and MX A/D boards are very complex and give you the possibility to detect nearly any trigger event, you can think of.

+You can choose between seven external TTL trigger modes and up to 18 internal trigger modes including software and channel trigger, depending on your type of board.
+Five of the internal trigger modes can be independently set set for each input channel (on A/D boards only) resulting in a even bigger variety of modes.
+This chapter is about to explain all of the different trigger modes and setting up the board's registers for the desired mode.

 Every analog Spectrum board has one dedicated SMB connector mounted in it's bracket for feeding in an external trigger signal or outputting a trigger signal of an internal trigger event.
-As only one connector is available for external trigger I/O, it is not possible to forward the external trigger signal that is fed in to another board.
-If this is necessary, you need to first split up the external trigger signal.
+Due to the fact that only one connector is available for external trigger I/O, it is not possible to forward the fed in external trigger signal to another board.
+If this is however necessary, you need to split up the external trigger signal before.